nabostylisten/nabostylisten/docs/business/realtime-chat-system.md

 #### Typical Use Cases

 - **Service Preparation**: "Please wash your hair before I arrive"
-- **Professional Consultation**: "Based on your hair type, I recommend..."
+- **Professional Consultation**: "Based on your hair type, I recommend..." with visual examples
+- **Portfolio Sharing**: Show before/after examples of similar work
 - **Logistics Coordination**: "I'm running 10 minutes late due to traffic"
+- **Progress Documentation**: Share photos during multi-step processes
-- **Service Documentation**: "Here's what we discussed for your next appointment"
+- **Service Documentation**: "Here's what we discussed for your next appointment" with reference photos
-- **Customer Education**: "Here's how to maintain your new style"
+- **Customer Education**: "Here's how to maintain your new style" with visual guides

 ## Technical Integration